HentiePaxton/CoreAPIAngularCustomerManagement/README.md

 # .Net Core-API, Angular 6, Customer Management

 # Introduction
 This is my interview project for Propellerhead.

+This really was a fun project to do, and it did push me to think FullStack while working on the project.

-Instead of using all my existing code libaries and previous projects, i have decided that it would be a code idea to challange myself and do this project in the latest Tech from scratch.
+Instead of using all my existing code libraries and previous projects, i have decided that it would be a good idea to challenge myself and do this project in the latest tech from scratch.

-  Altough there are many tools available today, which would have split my development time in half.
+  Although there are many tools available today, which would have split my development time in half, I took the path of doing lot of custom development, especially in angular.

-  I have done a lot of custom development, especially in angular.
-The reason is that i wanted to showcase some of my capabilities, when the occasion had to arrise where the right tool was not available.
+I wanted to showcase my capabilities, for when the occasion every arises and the right tool was not available.

-  All of this was quite alot of work to do manually and build the custom components, where time forced me to avoid building more re-usable libraries and fuctions.
-If this project might grow bigger and I have more time, I will 1st do a code clean-up, refactor and update most of my code and packages it's best version.
+  I will definitely carry on with this shell in the futures, after doing some code clean-up, refactor to allow my code to be more re-usable and dynamic, with a bit more time.

 # Getting Started
 ##1.
 Installation process